-Also, when an individual passes, whether they die testate (with a will) on intestate (leaving no will), their estate needs to be managed and passed in accordance with Rhode Island General Law.
+When an individual passes, whether they die testate (with a will) on intestate (leaving no will), their estate needs to be managed and passed in accordance with Rhode Island General Law.
 Jurisdiction is conferred to the local municipal Probate Court.
-At the Law Office of Devane, Fogarty & Ribezzo we will probate the estate of a decedent to properly convey assets as legally prescribed.
-Our probate practice also includes Guardianships and adult name changes.
+At the Law Office of Devane, Fogarty & Ribezzo, we can probate the estate of a decedent to properly convey assets as legally prescribed.
+Our probate practice also includes guardianships and adult name changes.
 Learn more about our services by scheduling a free consultation with us in West Warwick, Rhode Island.

 Probate and estates law affects the most private, personal parts of our lives and meets our essential needs in three main areas: